 - Muscle Issues – There are a number of muscle groups that surround and work with the hip joint.
 Issues with these muscles includes sprains and irritations.
 Hip spasms and aches can often result in hip pain.

 - Back Problems – Hip pain can often be caused by problems in the back.
 The nerves for your hip travel through your spine.
 If these nerves become pinched or compressed elsewhere in the back, they can result in hip pain.

 - Injury – Injury to the hip area in a fall, contact sport, or car accident can result in hip pain.

 Treatment of Hip Pain

 Accurate and effective treatment of hip pain begins with discovering the root cause of the issue.
 Treating the pain without addressing the root cause is ineffective and can delay relief.
 A number of diagnostic tests will be performed in order to understand what is causing the pain.
 Exams will include questions about your medical history and specific questions regarding your hip pain.
-Once the root of the pain is discovered, the NY Neurology Associates team has a number of treatment options available, including:
+Once the root of the pain is discovered, Cayman Neurology and Pain Management team has a number of treatment options available, including:

 - Steroid injections

 - Spinal cord stimulation

 - Pain medication